No Matter the Cost: Part 2

 “A chance?
 A chance like the one you gave Cameron?”
-The words left Lynn’s mouth as she choked back a sob. ”Cameron tried to live under the conditions you stipulated, he wanted so badly to impress you, to show the world he wasn’t a quitter,” the Were’s emotions broke as tears trickled down her cheeks, “… but Whateley just kept yanking the rug out from underneath him.
+The words left Lynn’s mouth as she choked back a sob. ”Cameron tried to live under the conditions you stipulated, for three months he tried, he wanted so badly to impress you, to show the world he wasn’t a quitter,” the Were’s emotions broke as tears trickled down her cheeks, “… but Whateley just kept yanking the rug out from underneath him.
 Now he’s suffering from the wounds you inflicted!”
 Lynn used a napkin to dab at the tears running paths down to her chin.

 “What would you have done if Cameron had been here?”
 Sought the Were.

 “I’d like to try and apologize to him, admit my mistakes, even if that scuttled our defence in court.”